 The place where the plants grow is on a waterproof membrane and a growing medium.
 Additional layers include a root barrier, as well as drainage and irrigation systems.

-Making a Green Roof
+Green Roof Construction

 A green roof needs several components to make the plants that grow on it thrive.
 These components make up the installation of a green roof system.
 The layers are (not in order),